mui/mui-x/docs/data/charts/getting-started/getting-started.md

 {{"demo": "Combining.js"}}

+### Positions

+Charts are composed of two main areas.
+The SVG defined by its `width` and `height` delimits the available space.

+Within this SVG, a dedicated "drawing area" (aka "plot area") serves as the canvas for data representation.
+Here, elements like lines, bars, and areas visually depict the information.
+It's controlled by the `margin = {top, bottom, left, right}` object defining the margin between the SVG and the drawing area.

+The space left by margins can display axes, titles, a legend, or any other additional information.

+For more information about the position configuration, visit the [styling page](/x/react-charts/styling/#styling).

 ## Axis management

 MUI X Charts have a flexible approach to axis management, supporting multiple-axis charts with any combination of scales and ranges.